The prayer plant is a common indoor plant with strikingly beautiful and decorative deep green leaves.

 Prayer plants don’t do well in drought and are also very susceptible to fungal attack.
 To avoid this, do not let the plant stay soggy and don’t let water sit directly on the leaves.

-Overwatering and insufficient moisture levels can cause the leaves to turn yellow and drop from the plant.
+Overwatering and insufficient moisture levels can cause the leaves of the prayer plant to turn yellow and drop from the plant.

 NOTE: Maranta plants are sensitive to chlorine and fluoride often found in tap water.
 When these chemicals build up in the soil or the plant leaf tips brown.